 - Entrapment – Police officers cannot encourage or urge you to commit a crime.
 If you receive charges of prostitution crimes as the result of an undercover police operation, the police may have unlawfully entrapped you into committing the crime.

 - No Monetary Exchange – If law enforcement cannot produce evidence that there was money exchanged, then the act was merely consensual sex between individuals and no crime occurred.

 Fighting Solicitation of Prostitution requires the skill and knowledge of an experienced criminal defense attorney like Wayne Richter.
 Wayne handles all types of drug offenses in both State and Federal courts.
 Most of the laws regarding prostitution in Florida are contained in Chapter 796 of the Florida Statutes.

 Consult With a Solicitation of Prostitution Defense Lawyer

 Wayne Richter offers a complimentary initial consultation and will assure you of a thorough evaluation of your case to explore potential defenses tailored to your specific case.

-Contact our office immediately to schedule a free consultation to find out how Wayne can help defend your drug charge.
+Contact our office immediately to schedule a free consultation to find out how our solicitation of prostitution defense lawyer can help defend your charges.